 Only the Bible is NOT wrong.
 John Wycliffe was.
 (Wycliffe is credited as having translated the first complete English Bible in the 14th century.
 Two hundred years later, the KJV translators adopted Wycliffe’s translation choice and so did everyone else.)

 I polled non-English-speaking E2R readers and learned that Christ’s words are translated as cutting off/taken away in the following Bible translations: Afrikaans, German, Portuguese, Tagalog, Thai, Russian, Swedish, Spanish, Indonesian, Danish, Norwegian, French, Chinese (trad.), Japanese, Lithuanian, Italian, Welsh, Gaelic, and Swahili.
 I suspect many of these translations were inspired by the translation choices embedded in the KJV.

 No Bible translation agrees with me, but I’m sticking to my guns: Jesus said, “Unfruitful branches in me are lifted”, not cut.
 They’re taken up, not taken away.
-(Update: Several readers have pointed out that the Passion Translation offers “lifted” or “takes up”.)
+(Update: Several readers have pointed out that the recent Passion Translation offers “lifted” or “takes up”.
+That’s a start.)

 2. How dare you challenge hundreds of years of consistent translation?

 I’m part of the question-everything generation, so I don’t see what the fuss is about.
 I encourage everyone to think for themselves.
 It’s healthy.

 3. Seriously, are you a qualified Bible translator?

 No. I don’t know any Greek words apart from agape and souvlaki.
 But I know how to drive a concordance.